Alejogb1/job-board/blog-data/why-is-my-mask-rcnn-completely-overlapping-iou-instance-segmentation.md

 id: "why-is-my-mask-rcnn-completely-overlapping-iou-instance-segmentation"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 Overlapping instance segmentation results from a Mask RCNN, particularly when measured by intersection over union (iou), are a fairly common headache, and I've definitely spent my fair share of late nights staring at similar outputs.
 When you're seeing instances with high iou scores effectively bleeding into one another, it usually points to a combination of factors rather than a single catastrophic failure.
 Let’s dive in, keeping in mind that this issue can arise from the training process itself, the architecture's inherent limitations, or the post-processing stage.

 First, consider the training data.
 It's not uncommon for problems to stem from ambiguities in the ground truth segmentation masks themselves.
 I recall a project involving satellite imagery where delineating buildings proved tricky, especially when structures were close together or partially obscured.
 If the training data has imprecise masks, where boundaries are not clearly defined, the model struggles to learn precise separations.
 The model will often learn to compensate for the overlap, creating a similar overlap in its predictions.
 This is especially pronounced when you have a lot of instances of densely packed objects.
 So, double-check your annotations: are the boundaries consistent and crisp?
 Are you potentially mislabeling areas?